ponylang/pony-tutorial/docs/getting-started/whitespace.md

 However, sometimes it's convenient to put more than one expression on the same line.
 When you want to do that, you __must__ separate them with a `;`.

 __Why?
 Can't the compiler tell an expression has finished?__ Yes, it can.
 The compiler doesn't really need the `;`.
 However, it turns out the programmer does!
-By requiring a `;` between expressions on the same line, it turns out the compiler can catch some pretty common syntax errors for you.
+By requiring a `;` between expressions on the same line, the compiler can catch some pretty common syntax errors for you.

 # Docstrings